 Our 12v 70Ah Lead Carbon batteries cannot exceed 12Amps per hour constant charge rate, and our 6v 300Ah Lead Carbon batteries cannot exceed 50Amps per hour constant charge rate.

 By making sure to follow and stick to our recommendation this will ensure that you get a nice and long service life from the batteries that we supply you.
 Failure to adhere to this advise and use the correct settings will not only void your warranty but can and often will dramatically shorten the usable life of your batteries.
+If you are unsure of anything regarding your batteries such as max charge, or discharge voltages or temp range etc, it is solely your responsibility to phone up or email Hitek Systems to have the correct info supplied to you, ignorance for not knowing is not an excuse sorry.

 Note: All references in above terms are for both Hitek Solar NZ and Hitek Systems Ltd entities, thanks.